salihsarp/salihsarp.github.io/_pages/research.md

 * Hands on Arduino applications with Internet of Things
 * Marine ROV MATE project design and implementation mentoring

+**_Project 3:_** Synthetic Medical Image Synthesis with GAN Algorithms

+* A custom GAN algorithm is implemented
+* Synthetic Wound image generation for patient privacy

+**_Project 3:_** Explainable AI applications on Medical Image Synthesis : Wound development stages

+* Explainable AI tools such as LIME and Activation atlases applied to wound development model
+* Explainable AI methods are compared comprehensively in Healthcare.

 ##  Completed Projects:

 ### 2020